ericx2x/library_notes/canthurtme/notes.md

 Chapter 8 Summary: He had a heart attack...

 Chapter 8 Challenge: Take notes of how you spend your time on your week.

+Chapter 9 Summary: Platoon team missions.
+He was the head of his team but they couldn't handle tough stuff.
+He felt responsible in some way.. had to skip that part because natural readers glitched.
+He hit his glass ceiling becuase of his injuries?

+Challenge 9 Challenge:Torch the complacey you feel gathering around you, your coworkers, and teammates in that rare air.
+Continue to put obstacle in front of you, because that's where you'll find the friction that will help you grow even stronger.
+Before you know it, you will stand alone.